henri/spb/README.md

   - Testing
   - Development
   - Load-testing
-  - Dedicated agent tasks isolation
+  - Dedicated agent task isolation
   - Privacy ; or just having multiple tabs which are not related in terms of cookies etc.
   - Simplified remote browser isolation
   - Research